 This article describes the various log files that are currently available for the main server and mirror server.
-For instructions on how to configure, see How to Configure and Start Logging.

 This is the main server executable which contains the connection to the database, cached data and all API logic.

 This file logs server events and not user operations.
 Errors relating to the server, its connection to the database, etc. would be contained in this file.

 A thread number is indicated in brackets after the date/time stamp.
 Within a small time context, it can even be considered as a connection id.

 The below example shows when the server is being started.

 The server also will log QGetItems queries that take longer than 1 second to run.

 The CallLogging log file is strictly for troubleshooting purposes as it can affect system performance when activated.
 It is recommended that it only be used for specific troubleshooting purposes and not for daily logging.

 Valid options for activation are "on" or "detailed" and for deactivation, use a null value.
 Detailed provides extended log information about user operations.
 For example, if detailed is set, not only that a specific user ran a search, but what they searched for.
 The content of the file is not readable without the assistance of Systemite for decoding.